 The area of present research work is particularly in Kathmandu.
-The research person including consumer, tax officer, tax exports and businessmen/traders etc, have been taken as its population by using the purposive sampling methods.
-Total size of the study is 100.
-Out of which 5 experts, 15 tax officers, 30 businessman/traders and 50 are consumers.
+The research person including Tax Experts, Tax Officer, Businessmen/Traders and Consumer, etc., have been taken as its population by using the purposive sampling methods.
+Total size of the study is 100%.
+Out of which 5% Tax experts, 15% Tax Officers, 30% Businessmen/Traders and 50% are Consumers.

-1.7.3 Method of Analysis
+1.7.3 Methods of Analysis

-The conceptual frameworks of the VAT in the context of country, Nepal and its impact in the different field that are indicators of the economy have been analyzed theoretical analysis.
+The conceptual frameworks of the VAT in the context of our country, Nepal and its impact in the different fields that are indicators of the economy have been theoretical analyzed.
 Analysis has been done on the basis of the data collection.